HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 ### Summary

 PMEL's Ocean Molecular Ecology (OME) program uses 'Omics tools to tackle global ocean issues.
 We seek to leverage advances in molecular biology to scale biological analyses with physical and chemical processes.
 Our science aims to characterize the impacts of warming, ocean acidification, and hypoxia on marine life.
 This allows for characterization of marine ecosystems as they respond to a changing climate.
-To accomplish these goals, we maintain three clean lab spaces: a eDNA lab van, a general lab space, and a PCR room.
+To accomplish these goals, we maintain three clean lab spaces: an eDNA lab van, a general lab space, and a PCR room.
 This protocol outlines the standard sterilization procedure used in our lab.

 ### Method Description and Rationale